Docs

 }

-This returns the following result of three Person objects, each with a corresponding homeworld (a Planet object):
+This query returns the following result of three Person objects, each with a corresponding homeworld (a Planet object):

 The Cache tab of the Apollo Client Devtools